 The proposed legislation, Substitute Bill No. 7183, aims to enhance the regulation of long-term care insurance in Connecticut.
 It mandates the Insurance Department to submit a report by February 1, 2026, evaluating an alternative pool for long-term care policyholders with policies exceeding twenty years.
-Additionally, the bill requires the Insurance Department to hold public hearings for premium rate increase requests exceeding ten percent, ensuring that policyholders receive advance written notice of such hearings.
-Furthermore, starting January 1, 2026, insurance providers must inform individuals about the risk of future premium rate increases before they purchase long-term care policies.
+Additionally, the bill requires the Insurance Department to hold public hearings for premium rate increase requests exceeding ten percent, providing advance notice to both policyholders and legislative committees.
+Furthermore, it stipulates that no long-term care policies can be issued or renewed without informing potential buyers about the risk of future premium increases.

-The bill also introduces specific limitations on premium rate increases for long-term care policies, particularly for those purchased before December 31, 1985, and for policyholders aged eighty or older or those who have experienced significant premium increases.
-The Secretary of the Office of Policy and Management is tasked with evaluating the provision of long-term care insurance and reporting findings by February 1, 2026.
-Additionally, the bill repeals and replaces Section 17b-254, establishing new reporting requirements and instituting a biennial limited performance audit of the Connecticut Partnership for Long-Term Care.
-The changes aim to improve oversight and ensure better consumer protection in the long-term care insurance market.
+The bill also introduces specific limitations on premium rate increases for long-term care policies purchased before December 31, 1985, particularly for policyholders aged eighty or those who have experienced significant premium increases.
+It requires the Secretary of the Office of Policy and Management to evaluate long-term care insurance provisions and report findings by February 1, 2026.
+Additionally, it repeals and replaces Section 17b-254 of the general statutes, establishing new reporting requirements and instituting a biennial limited performance audit of the Connecticut Partnership for Long-Term Care.
+The new language includes provisions for the audit process and the types of information to be reported, ensuring greater oversight and accountability in the long-term care insurance sector.

 File No. 520: